SEOULSPACE

 My Sassy Girl

 My Sassy Girl is considered the best romantic comedy in Korea.
-It is a 2001 South Korean romantic comedy film directed by Kwak Jae-yong and based on a true story told in a series of blog posts written by Kim Ho-sik, who later adopted them into a novel.
+It is a 2001 South Korean romantic comedy film directed by Kwak Jae-yong and based on a true story told in a series of blog posts written by Kim Ho-sik, who later adapted it into a novel.
 The film stars Jun Ji-hyun and Cha Tae-hyun.

 The movie was extremely popular in South Korea and led to several spin-offs, including a television series, a video game, and a Chinese remake.
 My Sassy Girl has also been remade in India, Thailand, and Vietnam.
 My Sassy Girl broke several box office records in South Korea.
 On August 3, the film became the highest-grossing Korean film of all time, surpassing Avatar (2009).
 As of August 17, the film has grossed over US$83 million worldwide.